CaptainBobSim/The-Cessna-172-Project-V3/README.md

 "Everyone is smart and can be smarter"

 ## Special Thanks:
 Thank you to Kovinator for being an absolute madlad and helping so much with the instruments!
-He made all of the servo small fuel instruments as well as various adaptaions of large instruments.
+He made all of the servo small fuel instruments as well as various adaptaions of large instruments. <br />
 Thank you to knector01 for making the dual potentiometer for the dimming knobs!